On the distance spectral radius, fractional matching and factors of graphs with given minimum degree

 \section{Introduction}

 Throughout this paper all graphs considered are simple, connected and undirected.
 A graph $G$ is denoted by $G=(V(G),E(G))$, where $V(G)=\{v_1,v_2,\ldots, v_n\}$ is the vertex set and $E(G)$ is the edge set.
 The order of $G$ is $|V(G)|=n$ and its size is $|E(G)|=m$.
-The set of neighbors of the vertex $v_i$ denoted by $N_G(v_i)$, is the set of vertices adjacent to $v_i$.
-The degree of the vertex $v_i$ in $G$ denoted by $d(v_i)$, is the number of vertices of $G$ adjacent to $v_i$, i.e. $d(v_i)=|N_G(v_i)|$.
-Let $\Delta$ and $\delta$ denote the maximum degree and the minimum degree of $G$, respectively.
-Let $C_n$, $K_n$ and $K_{1,n}$ denote the cycle of order $n$, the complete graph of order $n$ and the star with $n$ vertices, respectively.
-For two vertex disjoint graphs $G_1$ and $G_2$, we use $G_1+ G_2$ denote the disjoint union of $G_1$ and $G_2$.
-The join $G_1\vee G_2$ is the graph obtained from $G_1+G_2$ by adding all possible edges between $V(G_1)$ and $V(G_2)$.
-For other concepts, please refer to \cite{BM}.
+The set of neighbours of the vertex $v_i$ denoted by $N_G(v_i)$, is the set of vertices adjacent to $v_i$.
+The degree $d(v_i)$ of the vertex $v_i$ in $G$ is the number of vertices of $G$ adjacent to $v_i$, i.e. $d(v_i)=|N_G(v_i)|$.
+We use $\Delta$ and $\delta$ to denote the maximum degree and the minimum degree of $G$, respectively.
+Let $C_n$, $K_n$ and $K_{1,n-1}$ denote the cycle, the complete graph and the star of order $n$, respectively.
+For $S \subseteq V(G)$, we use $G-S$ to denote the subgraph obtained from $G$ by deleting the vertices in $S$ together with their incident edges.
+For an edge $e\in E$, we use $G-e$ to denote the subgraph obtained from $G$ by deleting the edge $e$.
+For two vertex disjoint graphs $G_1$ and $G_2$, we use $G_1+ G_2$ to denote the disjoint union of $G_1$ and $G_2$.
+The join $G_1\vee G_2$ of $G_1$ and $G_2$ is the graph obtained from $G_1+G_2$ by adding all possible edges between $V(G_1)$ and $V(G_2)$.
+For more details and concepts, the readers may refer to \cite{BM}.

-For a connected graph $G$ of order $n$, the distance between vertices $v_i$ and $v_j$ denoted by $d_{i,j}$, is the length of a shortest path from $v_i$ to $v_j$ in $G$.
-The distance matrix $D(G)=(d_{ij})$ of $G$ is a square matrix of order $n$, where $d_{ij}$ is the distance from vertex $v_i$ to vertex $v_j$.
-The largest eigenvalue of $D(G)$, denoted by $\mu(G)$, is called the distance spectral radius of $G$.